 - You will see that the next file is in “Rename Mode” and here you can enter the name of your choice.

 - Keep pressing TAB till you are done.
-In case you want to skip few files in between, just press Tab to skip.
+In case you want to skip a few files in between, just press Tab to skip.

 TIP: You can also batch rename files and file extensions using CMD.